yazdipour/unlimited-ticktick-windows/README.md

 - Copy the exe file inside installed path (usually `C:\Program Files (x86)\TickTick`).
 Have a backup from the original exe file just in case.
 - Enjoy!

+## Features

+- Unlimited Habits
+- Calendar view
+- ~Calendar Subscription~
+- Maintain third-party calendar subscription (If you subscribe your calendar via Paid Ticktick (maybe even with trials version), after opting-out you can still use it)
+- Widgets
+- Reminders
+- Themes
+- Smoother Focus experience

 ## How I made it

 - Use dnSpy